Shana-Cohen/TaskTracker/README.md

 Solution:

-The backend of this application is written in C# using ASP.Net Core with React framework.
-It is connected to a SQL Server Management Studio database via Entity Framework Core.
-The frontend code is written in JavaScript using the React and SignalR libraries.
+The backend of this web application was developed using C# programming language and ASP.Net Core framework, integrated with React for efficient UI rendering.
+Framework Core is utilized to connect the backend to a SQL Server Management Studio database, enabling seamless data access and manipulation.
+The frontend of the application is designed with JavaScript, utilizing the React and SignalR libraries to achieve real-time communication and dynamic UI features.